 After the Second World War, the number of private cars exploded and traffic on the roads began to increase massively.
-New technologies were introduced, when automated traffic management became the standard.
-Inventions like induction loops made it possible to recognize cars at, e.g. at traffic lights.
+New technologies were introduced and automated traffic management became the standard.
+Inventions like induction loops made it possible to recognize cars at traffic lights.

-Variable message signs had also been around since the 1960s, as had ramp metering on motorways.
+Variable message signs have also been around since the 1960s, as have ramp metering on motorways.

-The "intelligence" in traffic management arrived in the late 1960s, when traffic management centers began to focus increasingly on centralizing and computerizing the traffic management system.
-New technologies further improved the functionality of traffic management: GPS, various new types of camera systems and advances in information technology.
+The "intelligence" in traffic management arrived in the late 1960s, when traffic management centers began to focus increasingly on the use of computers and centralising traffic management systems.
+New technologies further improved the functionality of traffic management; GPS, various new types of camera systems and advances in information technology.

-Today, it seems, we are in the middle of a paradigm shift.
+Today it seems we are in the middle of a paradigm shift.
 The focus of traffic management has moved towards mobility management, as other means of transport, e.g. public transport and the bicycle, have become the focus of interest.
 Cars, on the other hand, are usually seen as problematic.
-It is therefore expected that intelligent traffic management systems will be able to solve other problems in addition to improving traffic flow and traffic safety.
-For example, air pollution, as a major problem of many cities around the world.
+It is therefore expected that intelligent traffic management systems will be able to solve other problems in addition to improving traffic flow and traffic safety, such as air pollution which is a major problem for many cities around the world.
 ITS can help to make traffic more efficient and reduce fuel consumption.
 ITS can also be used to make other modes of transport, such as public transport, more attractive.

-Another new development in ITS consists of a number of technologies and concepts that are grouped together as "Connected ITS" (C-ITS) and investigate the benefits of communication between road users and between road users and infrastructure.
+Another new development in ITS consists of a number of technologies and concepts that are grouped together as "Connected ITS" (C-ITS) which considers the benefits of communication between road users and between road users and infrastructure.
 C-ITS is closely related to the concept of automated driving and serves both as a prerequisite and an enabler for automated driving.